 We love games in our homeschool!
 We play lots of review games to help us remember what we’ve learned, but we also play some games to introduce a unit.
-Layers of Learning units last us two or three weeks, so at the beginning of each you can just choose one simple game to get your kids geared up and excited to learn.
-Asking them to actively look and pay attention to something will help your kids keep focus and have a bit more investment in what you’re learning about as a family.
+Layers of Learning units last us two or three weeks each, so at the beginning of a unit you can choose one simple game to get your kids geared up and excited to learn.
+Asking the kids to actively look and pay attention to something will help them keep focus and have a bit more investment in what you’re learning about as a family.
 It definitely piques my kids’ curiosity and gets everyone excited to learn something new.
 Here are a few games we like to play to introduce a unit.

 To play answer hunt you have to prepare some Index cards with answers written on them that are hidden around the house.
 Ask a question the kids likely won’t know as an introduction to the unit and tell them to listen and pay attention to find out what the answer is.
 For example, if we were preparing to study the skeletal system from Layers of Learning Unit 2-7 I might ask the kids to pay attention to find out what the name of the bone on our knees is called.
 “Patella” would be written on an index card, along with 8-12 other names of bones, all hidden around our house.